samkaufman/morello/README.md

 ### Scheduling Operators

-Schedules are just Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) and can be constructed manually, but it's much easier to chain applications of scheduling operators, starting with a `Matmul` or `DirectConv` instance.
+Schedules are just Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) and can be constructed manually, but it's much easier to chain applications of scheduling operators, starting with a `Matmul` or `ConvHole` instance.
 For example:

 ```python
 spec = Matmul(Tensor(m, k, name="lhs"), Tensor(k, n, name="rhs"))